Religious Observance 2018

 The agreed policy is that any requests from students to be absent during term-time for necessary religious observance should be considered by Departments/Faculties as they arise, although the position is that the university is happy to consider such requests for absence for religious reasons as long as they are made sufficiently in advance, and appropriate alternative arrangements should be made to ensure that students are not disadvantaged by their religious observance (see the Timetable Policy at https://www.kcl.ac.uk/governancezone/Assets/Teaching/Timetable-Policy.pdf).
 Staff members are advised to inform their line managers as soon as possible in advance if they are likely to need leave for religious reasons at any point in the year.

-The Jewish festival of Passover begins at sunset on Friday 30 March and ends at nightfall on Saturday 7 April (although this festival lasts for just over a week, the first two days and the last two days are the most important, when work and travel must be avoided).
-Since the beginning of Passover coincides with the Easter bank holiday weekend and the start of the vacation, the impact is likely to be less than might otherwise be the case, but staff and those students who are affected may ask for leave for some or all of Tuesday 3 to Friday 6 April.
+The Jewish festival of Passover begins at sunset on Friday 19 April and ends at nightfall on Saturday 27 April (although this festival lasts for just over a week, the first two days and the last two days are the most important, when work and travel must be avoided).
+Since the beginning of Passover coincides with the long bank holiday weekend – which this year is at the very end of the vacation, as Easter is almost as late as it can be – the impact may be less than might otherwise be the case.
+However, the full period of Passover also covers the revision week at the start of the summer term, so staff and those students who are affected may ask for leave for some or all of Tuesday 23 to Friday 26 April.

-The Jewish festival of Shavuot begins at sunset on Saturday 19 May and ends at nightfall on Monday 21 May.
-Once again, work and travel must be avoided (so people may wish to request leave during this time, if relevant), and since Shavuot falls within the summer exam period, some students may find in due course that they have a clash with a scheduled exam.
-Such clashes should be advised to Faculties/Departments and the Examinations Office as soon as possible, and advice sought from the Dean’s Office (who work closely with the Rabbi to the London Universities).
+The Jewish festival of Shavuot begins at sunset on Saturday 8 June and ends at nightfall on Monday 10 June.
+Once again, work and travel must be avoided, so people may wish to request leave during this time, if relevant.
+This festival falls outside the main exam period, but if there should be a clash with a scheduled exam, or with teaching (for instance for the Medical or Dental Faculties), such clashes should be advised to Faculties/Departments and the Examinations Office as soon as possible, and advice sought from the Dean’s Office (who work closely with the Rabbi to the London Universities).

 When the new academic year starts in September, it will be helpful to remember that new students may not, at the very start of term, have found the Muslim Prayer Rooms on the different College campuses.
 As a reminder, these are Strand Building room S-1.03, on the first floor of the Franklin Wilkins Building at Waterloo, in the first basement of the Hodgkin Building at Guy’s, and room W1.07 in the Main Building of the IoPPN at Denmark Hill.
 Prayer times are spread throughout the day, with the most important prayer time being Friday lunchtime; it is always appreciated if Muslim staff and students can be permitted to go to pray when required, although it is good practice to make it clear to students that it is expected that they should request permission for this first, rather than just getting up and walking out at the relevant time.